affekri/QuickEconomy/README.md

 ### Shop

 Any player can make a shop by writing [SHOP] on the first line of a sign
 that is placed on the side of a chest.
 Write the price of the items on the second line.
+You can write Item or Stack on the third or fourth line to choose what type of shop
+you want.
+If you write nothing the shop will default to Stack.